 What a Prehospital Medical Care Directive Covers

 This is Arizona's version of a Do Not Resuscitate (DNR) order for out-of-hospital emergencies.
-When paramedics or emergency responders arrive and find someone in cardiac or respiratory arrest, they are trained to begin resuscitation immediately.
-A prehospital medical care directive tells them not to.
+Paramedics or emergency responders who arrive at a cardiac or respiratory arrest scene normally start resuscitation right away.

 A person may execute a prehospital medical care directive that, in the event of cardiac or respiratory arrest, directs the withholding of cardiopulmonary resuscitation by emergency medical system personnel, hospital emergency department personnel and, as provided in subsection L of this section, direct care staff persons.